 The Directive required the Permittees to:

 Conduct weekly monitoring at all major outfalls to Aliso Creek

 Evaluate the effectiveness of structural and non-structural Best Management Practices (BMPs) currently being implemented in the watershed and identify future measures that would eliminate levels of high bacteria from outfalls.

 From 2001-2005 water samples from over 100 monitoring sites along Aliso Creek and its tributaries were tested weekly for indicator bacteria.
 Many new BMPs were implemented to reduce bacteria levels in the watershed, including wetland restoration projects, a sand and clay filter/ultraviolet treatment system, increased street sweeping, illicit connection inspections, source investigations, and public education and outreach efforts.
-For a detailed description of implemented BMPs and data resulting from the directive, please see Aliso Creek Watershed 13225 Directive Progress Reports.

 The Revised Monitoring Program was based on the 13225 Directive monitoring data and improved knowledge about overall patterns of bacteria in the watershed and localized responses to specific BMPs.
 Current monitoring efforts focus on status and trends sites near the bottom of the watershed and BMP evaluation sites at high-priority drains throughout the watershed.
 Monitoring frequency increased relative to monitoring conducted in 2001-2005, but occurs only in summer when bacteria concentrations are highest.